 Overview

-South Korea’s geography is over 70 percent mountains, and the population of over 50 million are concentrated in six key population centers: 1) Seoul metro area; 9.5 million; 2) Busan metro area: 3.3 million; 3) Incheon metro area: 2.9 million; 4) Daegu metro area: 2.3 million; 5); Daejeon metro area: 1.5 million, and 6) Gwangju metro area: 1.4 million.
+South Korea’s geography is over 70 percent mountains, and the population of over 50 million is concentrated in six key population centers: 1) Seoul metro area; 10 million; 2) Busan metro area: 3.5 million; 3) Incheon metro area: 3 million; 4) Daegu metro area: 2.5 million; 5); Daejeon metro area: 1.5 million, and 6) Gwangju metro area: 1.5 million.
 Most freight forwarders use an extensive network of first-class railways, 3,000 miles of highways, and air routes that crisscross the country.

-Incheon, Gimpo and Busan’s first-class airports and ports are the points of entry for most products.
-Products are then transferred by highways and railways to major modern distribution centers in Seoul, Busan, Incheon, Daegu and Gwangyang.
-South Korea has 15 airports.
-Eight are international airports, including the world-class Incheon International Airport near Seoul.
-Eighty-eight international passenger airlines operate regularly between the Incheon International Airport and many nations around the world.
+Incheon, Gimpo, and Busan’s first-class airports and ports are the primary points of entry for most products.
+These products are then transferred by highways and railways to major modern distribution centers in Seoul, Busan, Incheon, Daegu and Gwangyang.
+South Korea’s efficient transportation system is further highlighted by its 15 airports, 8 are international, including the world-class Incheon International Airport near Seoul.
+This airport alone serves as a hub for eighty-eight international passenger airlines, connecting South Korea to many nations around the world.

 Distribution methods and the function of intermediaries vary widely by product in this mature market.
 Traditional retail distribution networks of small family-run stores, stalls in markets, and street vendors have been replaced by large discount stores and e-commerce platforms.

-In mid-2012, as part of Korea’s efforts to protect small “mom-and-pop” stores, under the auspices of “economic democratization,” the government imposed a rule closing big-box discount chains on two Sundays per month.
-Many major retailers initially ignored the restriction.
-The government then imposed financial penalties, which eventually led to compliance, with major retailers closing stores on the second and fourth Sunday of each month, as of late 2012.
+Since 2012, as part of Korea’s efforts to protect small “mom-and-pop” stores, under the auspices of “economic democratization,” the government imposed a rule closing big-box discount chains on two Sundays each month, a regulation that still remains in effect today.

 Korea’s major cities have expensive large department stores and shopping malls.
-Thousands of second-tier and third-tier retail stores also abound.
+Thousands of second tier and third-tier retail stores also abound.
 Full-line discount stores (FDS) have gained in popularity.
-U.S.-based Costco, which entered the Korean FDS market more than 10 years ago, is successfully competing against its rivals E-Mart, Lotte Mart, and Homeplus.
+U.S.-based Costco, which entered the Korean FDS market more than 25 years ago, successfully competes against its local rivals E-Mart, Lotte Mart, and Homeplus.

 It should also be noted that parallel imports can legally enter Korea.
-Many U.S. companies continue to give exclusive contracts, since territorial limits in neighboring countries enhance the value of an exclusive area in any one country.
-Any parallel importer in Korea not receiving the support of the original equipment manufacturer (OEM), and not moving a meaningful volume of product, cannot be guaranteed a steady source of income.
+Many U.S. companies continue to give exclusive contracts since territorial limits in neighboring countries enhance the value of an exclusive area in any one country.
+Any parallel importer in Korea not receiving the support of the original equipment manufacturer (OEM) and not moving a meaningful volume of product cannot guarantee a steady source of income.
 Legitimate exclusive distributors still have considerable advantages in Korea.

 Using an Agent to Sell U.S. Products and Services

-Before entering a contractual relationship with a Korean representative (agent), U.S. firms should conduct a thorough due diligence check on their prospective business partner.
-U.S. firms should seek the assistance of an attorney in this effort.
-CS Korea can also provide U.S. firms with assistance through its International Company Profile (ICP).
-For detailed financial and related business information on the company with which you seek to work, please consult https://www.trade.gov/perform-due-diligence.
+Before entering a contractual relationship with a Korean representative, U.S. firms should conduct a thorough due diligence check on their prospective business partner.
+A contract with an agent or distributor should be handled with care and with the assistance of an attorney.
+CS Korea can also assist U.S. firms through its International Company Profile (ICP).
+For detailed financial and related business information on the company with which you seek to work, please consult

 The most common means of product or service representation in Korea are: